Skip to content

 Understanding the output

-First of all, you need to understand that any source code can be represented as a tree.
+First, you need to understand that any source code can be represented as a tree.
 This tree is called an Abstract Syntax Tree (AST).

 For example, this code: